snapwire-media/arion/README.md

 ```

 **Install Boost**

-This package doesn't require a particularly new Boost version (1.46) so the package maintainers version should work.
+Boost version 1.46+ is required to build Arion.
+This is not a particularly new version so the package maintainers version will usually work.

 ```bash
 sudo apt-get install libboost-dev libboost-program-options-dev libboost-timer-dev libboost-filesystem-dev libboost-system-dev
 ```

 **Install OpenCV**

+Arion requires OpenCV 3.0+ which must be compiled from source.
 Download the archive from http://opencv.org/downloads.html

 ```bash
 mkdir build
 cd build